 Size And Weight

-When it comes to string pattern, Babolat Drive Max 110 employs one of the most efficient patterns; a dense string pattern that measures one by 20 inches.
+When it comes to string pattern, the Drive Max 110 tennis racquet employs one of the most efficient patterns; a dense string pattern that measures one by 20 inches.
 This gives you a large enough sweet spot and sufficient energy transfer that ultimately improves shot consistency and the overall feel to serving and shooting.